egoist/vuepack/README.md

-If you want to build a Vue app really really fast, use nether [VuePack](https://github.com/egoist/vuepack) nor  [Vue-cli](https://github.com/vuejs/vue-cli), these scaffolding stuffs won't help a lot, they just teach you how to configure things.
-Try using [vbuild](https://github.com/egoist/vbuild) now, which means no setup for you to start a Vue app.
+If you want to build a Vue app really really fast, try using [vbuild](https://github.com/egoist/vbuild) now, which means no setup for you to start a Vue app.

 # VuePack